 - Oversee the hiring and credentialing of all clinical staff, as well as the training and supervision of non-clinical personnel.

-- Work with corporate data warehousing team to input and maintain patient information in enterprise electronic medical record.
+- Work with the corporate data warehousing team to input and maintain patient information in enterprise electronic medical records.

-- Supervise the procurement of all medical equipment and supplies, budgeting, and payroll.
+- Supervise the procurement of all medical equipment and supplies, budgeting and payroll for 110 employees.

-- Directed the financial department for local medical center.
+- Directed the financial department for the local medical center.

-- Helped reduce facility expenditures by over 20 percent during tenure, which produced a cumulative budget surplus of $16 million.
+- Helped reduce facility expenditures by over 20% during tenure, which produced a cumulative budget surplus of $16 million.

-- Tasked with ensuring regulatory compliance of all clinical and non-clinical services for local hospital and five satellite clinics.
+- Tasked with ensuring regulatory compliance of all clinical and non-clinical services for local hospitals and five satellite clinics.

 - Traveled to annual update meetings offered by the Center for Medicare Services to discuss issues such as policy changes and coding and reimbursement updates.